I have a great wife.

 Now, there are a lot of things I don't know, but I know this is looks right in the Wonder Twins' wheelhouse.

 My suspicions were confirmed when we showed them the trailer and explained it to them.

 So, with our picnic in tow, we headed out to Discovery Green

 on an all too rare perfect Houston night.

 Shadow of the Bat-Man

-is a project by filmmaker Andre Perkowski
+is the creation of filmmaker Andre Perkowski

 That is what you call a win-win.